animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 >
 > I didn't know Henry was one of them.
 >
-> Buffy appreciation, quite honestly, was how I measured intelligence, a pretty high standard at my high school.
+> Buffy appreciation, quite honestly, was how I measured intelligence, a pretty high standard.
 >
 > It was a huge coincidence that his favorite show was Buffy.
 I joined his PhD program not knowing that.
 I found out 2 years in, and gave him my "Philosophy of Buffy" book as a gift.
 I had no idea he liked it (Buffy, I mean; I still don't know if he liked the book).
 Apparently, he was "obsessed with it," which he added, is "kind of weird."
 >